emptymalei/deep-learning/dl/time-series-deep-learning/timeseries.rnn.md

 === ":simple-abstract: RNN Model Description"

-    We build an RNN model with an input size of 96, a hidden size of 64 and one single layer.
+    We build an RNN model with an input size of 96, a hidden size of 64 and one single RNN block.
+We use L1 loss in the trainings.

 === ":material-code-json: RNN Model Code"